utm_source=crap: How Google Analytics Breaks Links + User Experience

 I have warned against this type of URL or Internet address pollution repeatedly to almost no avail.

-Clean URLs are an SEO and UX best practice for more than a decade by now.
+Clean URLs were an SEO and UX best practice for more than a decade before tracking pollution became acceptable.

 Yet it seems we’re in a middle of a wide-spread regression to pre-WordPress and human readable website addresses now.